dfrechdev/departures-demo/README.md

-# Arrivals
+# Departures

-A demo Oracle APEX application that consumes data from the Schipol airport flight API and displays the arriving flights.
+A demo Oracle APEX application that consumes data from the Schipol airport flight API and displays the departing flights.

 ## Prerequisites